Saurosuchus: Referred specimens

 Saurosuchus is known from numerous specimens coming from the Ischigualasto Formation.
 Apart from the holotype, another individual was identified: Specimen PVL 2198, consisting of a partial maxilla, left ilium, right and left ischium, 11 dorsal vertebrae, osteoderms, ribs, and teeth.
 Sill referred additional specimens, PVL 2557, 2472 and 2267.
 The specimen PVL 2557 consists of two dorsal vertebrae, right and left sacrals, nine caudal vertebrae, right ilium, ischium and partial pubis, right femur, tibia, fibula, tarsus and pes, ribs, and chevrons.
 PVL 2472 compromises one cervical vertebra, tibia and astragalus.
 Lastly, PVL 2267 is composed by a fragmented ilium, femur, tibia, fibula, tarsus, and partial pes.

 In 2010, during the redescription of the skull of Saurosuchus, Alcober referred and described the immature specimen PVSJ 32, consisting of a complete skull, complete cervical and dorsal vertebral series, four anterior caudal vertebrae, ribs, and two dorsal osteoderm rows.
-The postcranial remains of this specimen, were properly described by Trotteyn et al. 2011.
+The postcranial remains of this specimen, were properly described by Trotteyn and colleagues in 2011.
 Here, more specimens of Saurosuchus were referred: PVSJ 369, 675, and 615.
 In addition, the previous specimens PVL 2472 and PVL 2267 were excluded, with both of them being not referable to Saurosuchus.

 Saurosuchus was also reported from the Chinle Formation of Arizona in 2002 on the basis of isolated teeth and small skull fragments.
 The diagnostic value of these bones has been questioned in later studies, which considered them to be from an indeterminate species of rauisuchian.